Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 Criminal injury compensation is paid by a State or Territory of Australia to victims of crime for injuries sustained because of criminal activity committed directly against them.

-If a State or Territory Act specifically excludes medical costs, the claim would not be captured and is not notifiable.
+If a State or Territory Act specifically excludes medical costs, the claim is not notifiable and does not need to be registered.
 This applies even if an amount of compensation has been fixed for greater than $5,000 by a judgment (excluding costs) or settlement (including costs).

-If the terms of the settlement are not clear, get confirmation regarding the particular State or Territory Act and escalate all documents to Program Management to determine if the case is notifiable.
+See the Process page for more details if the terms of the settlement are not clear, and confirmation about the State or Territory Act is needed.

-The References page has a link to legislation - section 4, Health and Other Services (Compensation) Act 1995.
+The References page has a link to legislation - section 4, of the Act.

 Sporting injuries

-If it is identified that a compensation matter relates to a sporting injury, the claim is to be escalated to Program Management for further consideration.
+If it is identified that a compensation matter relates to a sporting injury, see Table 1 on the Resources page for details on escalating the claim for further consideration.

 Wrongful deaths